 Two of my prior posts, “Chicago Can Make Anyone A Food Tourist,” and “Chicago Things to do for Mostly Free,” discussed several fun and inexpensive things to do in this great city.
 I still have more to suggest, so let’s get going!

 If you visit the Art Institute of Chicago, or even if you don’t, you will want to visit Millennium Park.
 Winter or summer, it has plenty to offer.
 I enjoyed walking the stainless steel bordered walkway (the BP bridge), and doing a photo shoot at Cloud Gate, aka,”the bean.”
 In the summer, there are tons of free concerts.
 If you have small children, pack some extra clothes and water shoes so that they can splash in the fountains.
 In the winter, you’ll find Chicago’s unique skating ribbon to keep you going strong.
-There is a Millennium Park app available to help you plan and locate where you want to be and what you want to see — and the best part is, it’s all free!

 A lot of cities have renovated their river fronts, and Chicago is no exception.
 What is cool about this walkway, though, is that some of it is very old.
 You’ll see ornate staircases where millions of shoes have tread.
 The McCormick Bridgehouse and Chicago River Museum offer tours and talks for reasonable prices ($5 per person, under 5 free).
 There are many other tours available as you meander down the walkway, and lots of river cruises.

 Besides viewing the river, its bridges, some awesome old buildings on the riverbanks, and boats cruising by, there are restaurants and bars along the way so that you can stop and refresh yourself before heading on to the next great adventure of the day.